abhichou4/blog/_posts/2021-08-06-Process-Synchronization-In-DS.md

 These involves changing making changes to the hardware environment the threads are running in.
 After this eases the burden of the programmer to some extent.

-#### TestAndSet
+#### 1. TestAndSet

-Although not truly a hardware solution, TestAndSet keeps track of a `lock` variable.
+Although not truly a hardware solution, TestAndSet keeps track of a lock variable.
 Before entering the critical section, the process checks if the section is locked.
 If not locked, it proceeds, else, it waits.

 As you can imagine, this satisfies mutual exclusion and progress, but isn't bounded.
 The resources can be locked for a long long time.
 If the are unlocked preemptively, there's no saying if the data will be corrupted.

-#### Disable Interrupts
+#### 2. Disable Interrupts

 In uni-processor systems, A naive approach is to just disable interrupts.
 Without interrupts, two processes will never enter the critical section.
 Since the processes are executed in a non-preemptive environment now, it can lead to a host of problems like Convoy Effect, starvation, etc.